-- The fabricator applied an impregnator/sealer to it believing that it's granite.
-No impregnator/sealer will ever be absorbed by black granite; therefore it won't do the first thing about doing what's designed to do, which is prevent stains.
+- 1. The fabricator applied an impregnator/sealer to it believing that it's granite.
+No impregnator/sealer will ever be absorbed by black "granite- due to its inherent high-density; therefore it won't do the first thing about doing what's designed to do, which is prevent stains.
 (What you have are NOT stains, and no impregnator/sealer on the planet can prevent those.)
-Many a sealer turn out to be sensitive to acids; hence the "mysterious etching.- Not on the stone, rather on the sealer that had no business being there. - The slab had been "doctored- by the factory by applying some sort of black "shoe shine- in order to make it "blacker- and, therefore more "sellable.- After a while the "shoe shine- will begin etching as it gets eaten away by acidic spills.
-The true color of the stone is dark gray. - It is one of those as-rare-as-a-white-fly "mutt- stones with some traces of acid-sensitive minerals in it.
+Many a sealer turn out to be sensitive to acids; hence the "mysterious etching.- Not on the stone, rather on the sealer that had no business being there. - 2.
+The slab had been "doctored- by the factory by applying some sort of black shoe shine in order to make it "blacker- and, therefore more "sellable.- After a while the "shoe shine- will begin etching as it gets eaten away by acidic liquids.
+The true color of the stone is dark gray. - 2.
+It is one of those as-rare-as-a-white-fly "mutt- stones with some acid-sensitive minerals in it.
 In this case it is actually the stone that gets etched.